grzesiek-galezowski/driver-pattern-demo/DriverInFunctionalHttpApiTests/README.md

 The steps are roughly:

 1. Create a driver
-1. Start a driver (initiate tested code's startup sequence)
+1. Start the application through the driver
 1. Report a single weather forecast
-1. Retrieve reported forecast
+1. Retrieve the reported forecast
-1. Assert that the retrieved forecast is the same as previously reported
+1. Assert that the retrieved forecast is the same as the one previously reported
 1. Assert that a notification was sent to a wiremock about the reported forecast.

 Several things to note about the above test:

 1. Note how I separated creating a driver from starting it.
 The main reason is that typically I want to have a place to do some additional setup before starting the application, e.g. changing configuration or setting up some data in database.
 There are times when the behavior of starting application is interesting by itself and I want to have a place where I could influence this behavior.
 This place is exactly between creating the driver and starting the application.
+I can still create a shortcut static method in the driver that does both these steps if I don't need to do anything between creating a driver and starting the application.
 1. The test does almost no state management.
 Note that in the assertion I say `retrievedForecast.ShouldBeTheSameAsReported()` and I don't pass any arguments.
 The driver holds all the state internally.
 I did it like this out of pure convenience - this is NOT an inherent property of driver pattern.
 The first test I would typically write using TDD and when sketching the scenario before the implementation, I don't want to think too much about the input data structures and output data structures.
 I want to specify my intention and then I'll introduce more control over the data as necessary.
 1. Note the `retrievedForecast` - this isn't a DTO, but also a part of driver - it's an object made for tests and allows executing some assertions on the retrieved data (precisely speaking, it's an implementation of [Assert Object](https://www.codejourney.net/2020/11/improve-your-tests-with-assert-object-pattern) pattern).
 Again, when I TDD, I don't care yet what the data is going to be.
 I just want to state my intention.